Celiac disease, so you don't risk eating gluten by mistake - breaking latest news - Breaking Latest News

+Food contamination, at home and in restaurants, can make the symptoms reappear and put the health of celiacs at risk: how to avoid them, the products not to fear

-The only therapy for gluten intolerance is to avoid it altogether, but how much gluten can a celiac eat by mistake without having problems?
-A study published on tried to answer the question Nutrients for which some previous researches were analysed: according to the conclusions, with 6 milligrams of gluten a day the risk of symptoms reappearing is 7 per cent, with 150 milligrams it rises to 50 per cent and if the gram is exceeded the probability salt again, until it becomes a certainty with 1.5 grams.
+The only therapy for gluten intolerance to avoid it altogether, but how much gluten can a celiac eat by mistake without having problems?
+A study published on tried to answer the question Nutrients for which some previous researches have been analysed: according to the conclusions, with 6 milligrams of gluten a day the risk that the symptoms reappear by 7 percent, with 150 milligrams it rises to 50 percent and if the gram is exceeded the probability rises still, until it becomes a certainty with 1.5 grams.

 Contaminations

-When shopping, always opt for gluten-free products gluten freewithout relying on writings such as “does not contain gluten” or the absence of the wording “may contain gluten”, which is not equivalent to the wording “gluten-free”.
-Food so labeled is safe because it must have less than 20 parts per million of gluten, or less than 20 milligrams of gluten per kilo.
-The wording «gluten-free» can be followed by the indications «specifically formulated for celiacs», in the case of products in which the gluten normally present is replaced (it is mandatory that the wording appears on products supplied by the National Health Service), or «suitable to celiacs», for products in which gluten could be hidden as an additive or contaminant.
-The definition “gluten-free” can be used for any food except those in which there is never glutensuch as water or traditional cheeses, because it could lead one to think that products of the same category without labeling have gluten even if this is not the case.
+When shopping, always opt for gluten-free products gluten freewithout relying on writings such as does not contain gluten or the absence of the wording may contain gluten, which is not equivalent to the written gluten-free.
+Food so labeled safe because it must have less than 20 parts per million of gluten, or less than 20 milligrams of gluten per kilo.
+The wording gluten-free can be followed by indications specifically formulated for celiacs, in the case of products in which the gluten normally present is replaced (the inscription must be on products supplied by the National Health Service), or suitable for celiacs, for products where gluten may be hidden as an additive or contaminant.
+The gluten-free definition can be used for any food except those in which there is never glutensuch as water or traditional cheeses, because it could lead one to think that products of the same category without labeling have gluten even if this is not the case.

 Don’t worry about cosmetics

-Instead, you don’t need to buy products for external use, such as cosmetics and detergentsthat they are gluten-free because they do not involve risks: even those suffering from dermatitis herpetiformis must ingest gluten for it to cause the symptoms and even mouthwashes, toothpastes, lipsticks and cocoa butter are safe, as long as they are not swallowed.
-Medicines no longer have to bear the wording “gluten-free” and can be taken with confidence; this does not apply to homeopathic products, which are not classified as drugs and must specify whether or not they are gluten free.
-The case of the modeling pastes for childrenbecause they often contain gluten which makes them malleable and, even if they are not meant to be ingested, they can be carried in the mouth by children: better then choose products that specify the absence of gluten if the child is celiac.
+Instead, you don’t need to buy products for external use, such as cosmetics and detergentsthat they are gluten-free because they do not involve risks: even those suffering from dermatitis herpetiformis must ingest gluten because it causes the symptoms and even mouthwashes, toothpastes, lipsticks and cocoa butter are safe, as long as they are not swallowed.
+Medicines no longer have to bear the wording gluten-free and can be taken with confidence; this does not apply to homeopathic products, which are not classified as drugs and must specify whether or not they are gluten free.
+The case of the modeling pastes for childrenbecause they often contain gluten which makes them malleable and, even if they are not meant to be ingested, they can be carried in the mouth by children: better then choose products that specify the absence of gluten if the small celiac.